makeasnek/BOINCThermostat/readme.md

 <h4>Windows</h4>

  - Download the latest version of python from python.org.
 Enable the "install to system path" option while installing.
- - In command prompt, run the command `python -m pip install --upgrade pip`
- - In command prompt, run the command `pip install -r "C:\Users\user\Downloads\BOINCThermostat-master\requirements.txt"` (or wherever you saved this tool)
  - Double-click on main.py or run `python "C:\path\to\main.py"` from command prompt.
 We suggest the second method as it will display errors if the program exits unexpectedly

 <h4>Linux</h4>

  - Open a terminal and go to the folder you downloaded this tool into using `cd /home/user/Downloads/BOINCThermostat` or wherever you put it
- - Run `pip3 install -r requirements.txt` (Note that you need pip installed, if you don't have it, you might need to run a `sudo apt install python3-pip`)
  - Run `python3 main.py`

 <h4>OS X</h4>

  - Open a terminal and go to the folder you downloaded this tool into using `cd "/home/user/Downloads/BOINCThermostat"` or wherever you put it
- - Run `pip3 install -r requirements.txt`
  - Run `python3 main.py`

 ## Privacy & Legal: